SasySpanish/SasySpanish/README.md

 ## MSC in Statistics
 </div>

-### Quantitative analysis in risk management & AI mainly for financial / energy / insurance markets
+### Quantitative AI analysis in risk, finance, insurance
 ### Vibin' with anything that mixes statistics with real-world problems
 <br>

 <br>